Cart

 £11.99 Inc. VAT

 The topic of face masks seems to have hit most households all over the world in recent weeks; should we buy one?
-Which one do we need?
+Which respirator masks do we need?
 Which masks can help protect us from Covid19?
 Here’s a short guide to explain the differences in the masks available (also see our half face masks and full face masks).

-You will notice that each mask has a different APF and OEL- these are the protection limits of the masks.
+You will notice that each half mask has a different APF and OEL- these are the protection limits of the masks.

 OEL (Occupational Exposure Limit value) refers to the amount of toxic substance that is allowed in air within a workplace.